belle2/basf2/online_book/basf2/fei.rst

     ``extraInfo__boFEIProbabilityRank__bc`` variable created with `modularAnalysis.rankByHighest`
     (if you have done this).

+    These selections should increase the purity of the B meson candidates under consideration and lead to a sharper peak at the B mass.

     You can also have a look at the correctly reconstructed B mesons by requiring ``isSignal == 1``.
 By comparing this to the cuts on the FEI classifier you can see how well the FEI identifies correctly reconstructed B mesons.